 Oil and gas

-To secure these rights New Zealand must complete the process of defining the outer limits of its continental shelf, and submit these to the Commission on the Limits of the Continental shelf, for endorsement.
-It also needs to complete the process of delimiting its boundaries with neighbouring states.
+New Zealand completed the process of defining the outer limits of its continental shelf in 2006, and submitted these to the Commission on the Limits of the Continental Shelf for endorsement, which it received in 2008.
+It also had to delimit its boundaries with neighbouring states.